 An example of accrued expense includes: Goods received but no invoice has been delivered for payment.
 To record this transaction, the accrued expense is recorded as a credit in the liability account and the office supplies expense is recorded as a debit in the Balance sheet.

 However at the end of the quarter when invoice payment is made, the entry is simply reversed where office supplies expense is credited and accrued expense liability account is debited.

-Therefore we can conclude that prepaid expenses vs accrued expenses are mirror reflections to each other.
-When prepaid expense is considered as an asset, accrued expense is a liability in the financial statement.
+Therefore we can conclude that prepaid expenses vs accrued expenses are mirror reflections of each other.
+When the prepaid expense is considered as an asset, accrued expense is a liability in the financial statement.

 Using an expense management tool like Invoicera is the key to managing all kinds of business expenses well.
 The tool is helpful recording expenses and when they occur generating detailed expense reports for financial analysis.
 Also, check a tool that helps in assigning expenses to staff members within the company and analyzing the same in the long run.